GracesGames/SpaceShooter2DKit/docs/documentation.md

 __Nuke Pickup__

-BP_NukePickup is a pickup that adds one nuke ammo to the player.
+BP_NukePickup is a pickup that adds a set amount of nuke ammo to the player.

 __Score Multiplier Pickup__

-BP_ScoreMultiplierPickup is a pickup that activates a score multiplier for a limited amount.
+BP_ScoreMultiplierPickup is a pickup that activates a score multiplier for a limited time.

 __Shield Pickup__